saucelabs/sauce-school/codelabs/Drafts/Module4_SeleniumPython.md

 <!-- Copy this file into tools/site/coursenameFolder & start editing -->

-summary: Module X of the course X. Learn to write Selenium tests in X programming language with X Test runner and X framework
+summary: Module 4 Scaling Tests to the Cloud
-id: ModuleX_SeleniumLang
+id: Module4-SeleniumPython
-categories: <enter a single category for drop-down filter>
-tags: <enter Language names here from tools/site/app/views what is labeled in the view.json tag: attribute>
+categories: advanced
+tags: python
 environments: Web
+status: Draft
-status: One or more of (Draft, Published, Deprecated, Hidden) feedback link: https://forms.gle/CGu4QchgBxxWnNJK8 author:Lindsay Walker
+feedback link: https://forms.gle/CGu4QchgBxxWnNJK8
+author:Lindsay Walker
 <!-- ------------------------ -->
-# Module 4 – Title of codelab
+# Module 4 – Scaling Tests to the Cloud
 <!-- ------------------------ -->
-## 4.01 What You'll Lern
+## 4.01 What You'll Learn
 Duration: 0:03:00

-This module is derived from content in chapters 11-13 of _The Selenium Guidebook_ ________ Edition_ By Dave Haeffner._ _This module guides you through creating a separate `spec_helper` file where the root level` --------------  `and` ---------` hooks will live for each test, as well as a _Driver Factory _which creates th`e------------ `and `--------` functions used for each instance of a test.
+This module is derived from content in chapters 11-13 of _The Selenium Guidebook Python Edition_ By Dave Haeffner.
+This module guides you through creating a separate test object called `conftest`  ...... where ......, as well as a _Driver Factory_ which creates the `------------ `and `--------` functions used for each instance of a test.
 Users will work through creating a `-------` file to store the environment variables for where (in which environment) your test is run on, and modify the DriverFactory to check & pull environment variables from `-------` Last but not least, add in some features to make your tests results easier to read and debug using the Sauce Labs platform

 ### Objectives